+356-2033-01-78

 Expenses for obtaining Malta citizenship

-Investors must rent or buy housing, contribute to Malta National Development and Social Fund (NDSF), and make charitable donations to non-government organisations.
-In addition, they have to pay state fees.
+Applicants must rent or buy housing, contribute to the Malta National Development and Social Fund (NDSF), and make a charitable donation.
+Additional costs include state fees, such as the one for the Eligibility Assessment.

 Renting real estate